Erotica (album): Development

 "We were listening in my home studio to one of the first songs and I turned to her and said, 'It's great, but it's no 'Vogue'.
 She told me that not every song could be 'Vogue' [...] but I pressed my case anyway: 'I guess I'm always trying to out-top myself, the next thing should be bigger than the last'.
 Madonna just turned and looked me straight in the eye.
 She said, 'Shep, no matter how fierce something is, you can't ever do the same thing twice'".

 — —Producer Shep Pettibone on working with Madonna in Erotica.

 Following the release of The Immaculate Collection, by mid-1991, Pettibone began working on new music: "I knew I could do something great after 'Vogue' and 'Rescue Me' so I just started putting tracks together with my assistant, Tony Shimkin", Pettibone recalled.
 He and Shimkin created a three-track demo and sent it to Madonna, who was in Chicago filming A League of Their Own; she listened to the songs and liked all of them.
 In October, after filming was complete, Madonna met Pettibone in New York City to start working on more demos.
-Anthony Shimkins recalled that the singer brought with her a "book full of lyrics and melody ideas".
-Petibone created the music, and Madonna the lyrics.
+Anthony Shimkin recalled that the singer brought with her a "book full of lyrics and melody ideas".
+Pettibone created the music, and Madonna the lyrics.
 Shimkin would program a Macintosh computer to play percussion and synthesizer parts and transfer them to an eight-track recorder; then, Madonna would record her vocals.
 According to author Mark Bego, the first batch of songs they worked on were the title track, "Deeper and Deeper", "Bad Girl", "Thief of Hearts", and "Rain".
 Recording took place at New York's Soundworks Studios, Master Mix Studios, and Clinton Recording Studios.
 The producer described their work schedule as "sporadic", because Madonna split her time between other ventures: She was working with Steven Meisel on Sex and would sometimes leave for two weeks; occasionally, she would also meet with producer André Betts.
 At first, Madonna did not like the first group of songs she had recorded.
-According to Mark Landeros from Classic Pop, Pettibone's "glossy sheen and pristine production were the antithesis of what [she] envisioned" for Erotica.
+According to Mark Landeros from Classic Pop, Pettibone's "glossy sheen and pristine production" were the antithesis of what Madonna envisioned for Erotica.
 She wanted it to have a "raw edge", as if it were recorded in an alley in Harlem.